willschwarzer/Chess/README.md

 # 111PythonChess
-This repo is for storing the code for my PyGame chess project.
+This repo is for storing the code for Will Schwarzer and Tony Bouza's Python chess project.